 Master Gardener Peggy Leopold will speak about “Invasives in your Yard.”
 This is a timely topic, so please plan on attending.
 It is open to everyone.
 In addition, Sandy Glauser has another Master Gardener, Carol Ann Erford, from Toledo, who will be on hand to answer any gardening, soil, planting, and trimming questions.
 On Thursday, May 17, the Lamppost Baskets will be planted in DeRivera Park.
 Everyone is welcome to help with this Put in Bay Garden Club event.
 It usually takes two hours, and the work is completed.

 Anyone who can walk and stand can help.
-We need people who will climb, carry water, drive a golf cart, distribute soil and just cheer the troops towards the goal.
-Thanks in advance, and usually there is a great lunch provided by the Recreation Committee for anyone who lends the slightest hand.
+We need people who will climb, carry water, drive a golf cart rentals, distribute soil, and cheer the troops towards the goal.
+Thanks in advance, and usually, the Recreation Committee provides an excellent lunch for anyone who lends the slightest hand.

 This is the third year of this project, and it has been a real success.
 The enhancement the flowers lend to DeRivera Park is wonderful.
 Thanks to all who help – Jody Frimel, Chan Stevens, Scott Market, Richard Gump, Todd Blumensaadt, Scott Jackson, and the 30 to 40 volunteers who show up each year.
 Oh!
 And there’s good news.
 Garden Club received the 501(c)3 designation from the IRS.